Fuel/Friends is 10 years old today (we got the means to make amends)

 The reconciliation, the homecoming, felt really good.

-I’m winding up new posts on this blog (after we share the last couple of wonderful chapel sessions) and I don’t want to go out with jagged edges; I don’t want to go out with any part small and bitter.
+This will be my last post on this blog, this document and travelogue of my musical journeys this past decade, and I don’t want to go out with jagged edges; I don’t want to go out with any part small and bitter.
 I’ve found more connection and open-hearted joy and insight through the process of writing this blog for the last ten years than I ever could have imagined.
 I found my voice here (in a million important ways), and I feel profoundly fortunate to have gotten to share music that I love with you.
 We’ve been illuminated together, I hope — stars against the dark of cynicism.

 Fuel/Friends gave me the means, and now the amends have been made.
 The fiery gyre that I felt chewing up my insides a decade ago, as my big, bright thoughts about music fell silent into the abyss, has ceased– and been replaced by a flourishing community of flesh-and-blood people that I tend to talk to more with my voice these days instead of my keystrokes.
 I may write every now and then in the future, but I feel like the time when I needed it is more distant every day, and I’m turning inward, coming home to myself.